-To sum up, the TOE is a powerful smart card dual interface IC with a large amount of memory and special peripheral devices with improved performance, optimized power consumption, free ot chose contact based or contactless operation, at minimal chip size while implementing high security.
+To sum up, the TOE is a powerful smart card IC with a large amount of memory and special peripheral devices with both improved performance and optimized power consumption at minimal chip size and high security.
 It therefore constitutes the basis for future smart card applications.